iharp-institute/HDR-ML-Challenge-Year1/README.md

-# HDR-ML-Challenge-public
+# HDR-ML-Challenge-1 - 'Detecting Unusual Sea Level Rise.'

-This is a repository for the Year 1 HDR ML Challenge on 'Anomaly Detection.'
+# This is a repository of the Year 1 HDR ML Challenge on 'Anomaly Detection.'